 Third, the acrylic used in most window inserts expands and contracts with the temperature.
 While the window insert and attached magnets move, the metal frame does not.
 So, whatever magnetic seal there was is broken and the whole panel can pop off.

 So, we removed the magnet and created a window insert that relies on compression seal alone.
-The tubing can do everything we need and the simplest solution is often the best solution.
+The compression tube can do everything we need and the simplest solution is often the best solution.

-The tubing around our acrylic panels is the spring force that holds in insert in place.
+The compression tube around our acrylic panels is the spring force that holds in insert in place.
 It absorbs all thermal expansion caused by temperature change.
 This ability to expand and contract creates a near airtight seal no matter the shape, size, or condition of your window.
-The tubing is a seal against drafts and heat, and it keeps conditioned air inside.
+The compression tube is a seal against drafts and heat, and it keeps conditioned air inside.

 A compression seal is stronger than a magnetic seal because it is better at dealing with out of square windows.
 If your home is older and has had time to settle, it most likely hasn’t settled perfectly straight – this causes out of square windows.